 It is worth noting, though, that Sandbox’s price at the time – around $1.40 – was down more than 75% from where it was at the end of 2021.

 Another coin that is worth looking at in the context of the metaverse is immutable x (IMX).
 This metaverse token is different from the likes of SAND because it does not support a specific metaverse.
 There is no Immutable world to go into and explore.
 Rather, it aims to support a system that allows people to create and trade their own NFTs using its protocol.

 The network, which was set up by Australian brothers James and Robbie Ferguson, is designed to set up a scalable solution for NFT traders on the Ethereum blockchain.
 At present, a lot of NFT trading can be pretty slow but if people use the Immutable protocol, that should speed things up.

 The token itself is used for governance, so holders can vote on proposals related to how the system is run, together with staking.
 People can stake their tokens to earn rewards – 20% of all transaction fees on the Immutable network are paid in the IMX metaverse coin.

-The Immutable X system has announced a partnership with the OpenSea NFT marketplace, which is positive news for the token, even if it is not one of the best known right now.
+The Immutable X system announced a partnership with the OpenSea NFT marketplace in January 2022, which is positive news for the token, even if it is not one of the best known right now.
 The coin has certainly garnered some interest, raising $200m in a funding round in March 2022, while in May it announced it was to work with blockchain game PlanetQuest to launch the sale of a series of NFTs.

 The system’s website says: “Ultra is the first entertainment platform providing a variety of games industry services under a single roof, accessible through a single log-in: discover, buy, and play games, watch live-streaming feeds, interact with your favourite influencers, participate in contests, compete in tournaments and much more.”